Social Media: It’s Time Marketers Start 6 Facebook Marketing Strategy

 Start by rethinking what your Facebook page is going to accomplish for your business.
-Facebook’s versatility lets you choose from objectives that span almost every part of the marketing mixes, including:
+Facebook’s versatility lets you choose from objectives that span almost every part of the marketing mix, including:

 - Generating word of mouth.
 Facebook’s mission is to “give people the power to share” — and it has succeeded spectacularly.
 Over 4 billion “things” are shared every day, often related to products and brands.
 Facebook is the No. 1 site where consumers see social content about products and services, well ahead of any other social network.
 And according to Forrester’s Tech Marketing Navigator, the word of mouth generated on social networks plays a growing role in the purchase path for consumer technology products (see Figure 2).

 - Driving people down the sales funnel.
 While it’s unlikely to replace dedicated direct marketing channels like Google AdWords, Facebook can drive some forms of direct response.
 John Deere uses Facebook content to tempt its half-million fans into a lead-generation site and reports that Facebook drives leads at a rate comparable to direct mail.